KadirTarti/GetRandomUser/README.md

 # GetRandomUser App

+https://random-user-app-akt.netlify.app/

+## Description 🟢

 Hello!
 With this application, I learned to retrieve user data from an API address by clicking a button.
 I also added the option to add a user to a table created on the screen by clicking on the add user button.
 A simple but fun application :)

-https://random-user-app-akt.netlify.app/

-## Description 🟢

-Project aims to create a Random User App.

 ## Outcome 🎥